Seychelles Financial Services Authority

-The Financial Services Authority (FSA) is the autonomous regulatory agency responsible for licensing, supervising and developing the non-bank financial services sector in the Republic of Seychelles.
-Established by the Financial Services Authority Act 2013 and headquartered in Victoria, the Authority oversees fiduciary and capital-market service providers, gambling activities, the International Trade Zone and the registries for international business companies, foundations, limited partnerships and trusts.
-The FSA supervises anti-money laundering and countering the financing of terrorism.
+The Financial Services Authority (FSA) is the autonomous regulatory agency responsible for licensing, supervising, and developing the non-bank financial services sector in the Republic of Seychelles.
+Established by the Financial Services Authority Act 2013 and headquartered in Victoria, the Authority oversees fiduciary and capital-market service providers, gambling activities, the International Trade Zone, and the registries for international business companies, foundations, limited partnerships, and trusts.
+The FSA also supervises compliance with anti-money laundering and countering the financing of terrorism frameworks.

 History

 In February 2020, the Seychelles was added to the European Union's list of non-cooperative jurisdictions for tax purposes.
-It was moved to the grey list the following year but blacklisted again in October 2023.
-In April 2020, the OECDThe OECD rated Seychelles "partially compliant" in its peer review.
+It was moved to the "grey list" the following year but blacklisted again in October 2023.
+In April 2020, the OECD rated Seychelles "partially compliant" in its peer review.

 As of November 2021, more than 54,000 international business companies were registered in Seychelles.

-In October 2022, Randolph Samson succeeded Damian Theséeas as CEO of the FSA.
+In October 2022, Randolph Samson succeeded Damian Thesée as CEO of the FSA.

-To address money-laundering concerns, in 2024 the authorities introduced the Virtual Asset Service Providers Bill, a legal framework for such VAPs as brokers, wallet service providers, virtual asset exchanges and investment providers.
-The FSA was tasked to enforce the new regulations.
+To address money-laundering concerns, in 2024 authorities introduced the Virtual Asset Service Providers Bill, a legal framework for VASPs such as brokers, wallet service providers, virtual asset exchanges, and investment providers.
+The FSA was tasked with enforcing these new regulations.

-As of 2024, the Seychelles house dozens of retail brokers, such as Trade View, Naga, Zenfinex, Admirals, Moneta Markets, Plus500, etc. In comparison to European licenses, Seychelles offers much cheaper solutions.
+As of 2024, Seychelles hosts numerous retail brokers, such as Trade View, Naga, Zenfinex, Admirals, Moneta Markets, OnEquity, Plus500, and others.
+Seychelles licenses are often cited as being more cost-effective compared to European equivalents.

-Controversy
+Regulatory environment

-The Seychelles are widely advertised as an "under-the-radar gateway" for offshore finance.
-According to the International Consortium of Investigative Journalists, "where there's an odour of financial scandal, there's often a good chance Seychelles is involved".
-Their investigations uncover how "Arab princes, Chinese investors, pirates, fugitives, mercenaries [and] mobsters" use shell companies to hide ownership.
-Although an online corporate registry exists, it discloses no addresses, registration dates, status, shareholders or director.
-Legal loopholes also allow the use of nominee directors and shareholders.
+Seychelles has been described as a gateway for offshore finance.
+The International Consortium of Investigative Journalists (ICIJ) has reported on the jurisdiction's association with financial scandals and the use of shell companies by international figures to obscure ownership.
+While an online corporate registry exists, it has historically provided limited information regarding shareholders or directors.
+Regulations have also permitted the use of nominee directors and shareholders.

-International scandals
+International scrutiny

-When in the early 2010s the OECD tightened scrutiny of Switzerland and other havens, Seychelles became a preferred base for Russian and Eastern European money-laundering networks.
+When the OECD tightened scrutiny of other financial centers in the early 2010s, Seychelles saw an increase in activity from networks linked to Eastern Europe.

-In 2010, Kazakh businessman Mukhtar Ablyazov was prosecuted for using Seychellois companies to siphon billions of dollars from BTA Bank.
+In 2010, Kazakh businessman Mukhtar Ablyazov faced prosecution for using Seychellois companies to misappropriate funds from BTA Bank.

-In 2011, Note Printing Australia (NPA) and Securency, two subsidiaries of the Reserve Bank of Australia, admitted funnelling millions in bribes through a Seychellois shell company.
+In 2011, Note Printing Australia (NPA) and Securency, subsidiaries of the Reserve Bank of Australia, admitted to directing funds through a Seychellois shell company.

-In 2012, two Israeli businessmen in the United States were convicted of running an illegal online pharmacy that laundered proceeds through Seychelles.
+In 2012, an illegal online pharmacy operation laundering proceeds through Seychelles led to the conviction of two Israeli businessmen in the United States.

-The Panama Papers also revealed that Seychelles-based Alpha Consulting registered hundreds of anonymous shell companies for clients ranging from Yevgeny Prigozhin to Alexander Vinnik.
-The FSA revoked Alpha Consulting's licence only in March 2025.
+The Panama Papers leak indicated that Seychelles-based Alpha Consulting registered a significant number of shell companies.
+The FSA revoked Alpha Consulting's license in March 2025.